liutaihua/nbu/README.md

 ## The Solution

-Actually it's simple.
+It is __simple__:

 1. Applicant visits a specific page to tell load-balancer(e.,g nginx) which app server to bind to.
-2. Nginx encode the app server and port, then insert a domain cookie.
+2. Nginx encode the `(ip, port)` tuple, then insert a domain cookie including the encoded tuple.
-3. Applicant visits some page within the previous domain, nginx decode the cookie value and proxy request to the target server.
+3. Applicant visits some page in the previous domain, nginx decode the cookie value and examine its expiration date.
+If the cookie is not expired, proxy request to the target server.
+Otherwise, apply normal proxy logic.

 ## Implementation

-Just read the code, it's very short.
+Read the code, it's very short.